BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Experiment

-To study the impact of BEV Encoder (BE), we remove BE in configuration E, F, and G. The number of parameters drops by 48\% from 53.3M to 27.8M.
-Comparing configuration G with D, BE boosts the BEVDet's performance by 1.7\% mAP, indicating that it is one of the key components in constructing the performance of BEVDet.
-By comparing configuration E, and F, we found that \textbf{IDA can offer a positive impact when BE is absent, which is on the contrary when BE is present.} We suppose that the strong perception capacity of BE can only be built upon the presence of BDA.
-In configuration G-R101, we replace the backbone of configuration G with ResNet-101, which is 2 times in depth.
-This configuration scores 27.5\% mAP with a larger computing budget of 206.0 GFLOPs.
-Compared with configuration G, the gains are 0.8\% mAP. \textbf{Scaling up the image encoder with ResNet-101 backbone is a suboptimal manner when compared with configuration D.}
+To study the impact of BEV Encoder (BE), we remove BE in configuration Tab.~\ref{tab:abl-da} (E, F, G, and H).
+Comparing configuration Tab.~\ref{tab:abl-da} (D) with (H), BE improves the BEVDet's accuracy by +1.7\% mAP, indicating that it is one of the key components in constructing the performance of BEVDet.
+By comparing configuration Tab.~\ref{tab:abl-da} (F) with (G), we found that IDA can offer a positive impact when BDA is absent, which is opposite when BE is present.
+We conjecture that the strong perception capacity of BEV Encoder can only be built upon the presence of BDA.
+This can be verified by comparing the best performance of configuration Tab.~\ref{tab:abl-da} (A, B, C, and D) with (E, F, G, and H) respectively.

-With respect to the translation, scale, orientation, velocity, and attribute of the positive results, it is worth noting that \textbf{IDA has a negative impact on predicting targets' attributes} (\emph{e.g.}, comparing configuration B with A, D with C, and F with E). \textbf{BE has a positive impact on predicting the target's attribute when IDA is absent} (\emph{e.g.}, comparing configuration A with E and D with G). \textbf{BDA has a positive impact on predicting targets' velocity, scale, and orientation} (\emph{e.g.}, comparing configuration D with B, C with A, and G with E).